hulto/SECCDC-PCDC/linux/hardening/network.md

 - ### Secure SSH

 ## **SSH**
-SSH is the **S**ecure **SH**ell protocol and it used primarily to control a system remotely.
+SSH is the **S**ecure **SH**ell protocol and it's used primarily to control a system remotely.
 As such, SSH is often targetted by attackers.
 Here are some good ideas for securing the SSH server on your machine:
 - Consider using SSH keys instead of passwords to authenticate.
 You can generate the keys easily and then disable password authentication, which will prevent brute force attacks
 - /etc/ssh/sshd_config
     - PubkeyAuthentication yes